 One may be born with good health and even good genes, but slow and steady abuse of the body through consistent intake of detrimental foods, and indulgence in self-destructive mental and social thoughts and activities results in slow and steady depletion of the good health.
 It is only a matter of time.

 No amount of health supplements, visits to the spa, or vacations will restore what is depleted and destroyed on a daily basis.
 It is the moment to moment decisions, which we make under the spell of our own attachments and aversions, that take a heavier toll.

-This explains why Ayurveda teaches an entire lifestyle that promotes health.
-The Ayurvedic path is not a one to three month intensive.
-There are no ‘off days’ in Ayurveda, no points to count, and no calories to burn.
-Ayurvedic wisdom is unfoldment of wisdom as a continuous ‘way of life.’
+This is why Ayurveda teaches an entire lifestyle that promotes health.
+The Ayurvedic path is not a 1-3 month intensive.
+There are no off days in Ayurveda, no calories to count, and no points to add up.
+Ayurvedic wisdom is unfoldment of wisdom as a continuous way of life.

-Acharya Shunya is a globally-recognized spiritual teacher and Vedic lineage-holder who awakens health and consciousness through the Vedic sciences of Ayurveda, Vedanta, and Yoga.
-She is the driving force behind Vedika Global, an online wisdom school and worldwide spiritual community, and the author of best-selling book on the Vedic art of mind + body + soul well-being and health, Ayurveda Lifestyle Wisdom (Sounds True, 2017).
+Acharya Shunya is a globally-recognized spiritual teacher and Vedic lineage-holder who awakens health and consciousness through the Vedic sciences of Ayurveda, Vedanta and Yoga.
+She is the driving force behind an online wisdom school and worldwide spiritual community, and the author of best-selling book on the Vedic art of mind + body + soul well-being and health, Ayurveda Lifestyle Wisdom (Sounds True, 2017) and forthcoming second book with Sounds True to be released in 2020, Sovereign Self.
 Acharya Shunya is a keynote speaker at national and international conferences, and serves as an advisor to the Indian Government in matters pertaining to global integration and cultivation of Ayurveda and Yoga.
 Receive her free online teachings and browse her current eCourse offerings here or see more about her on Facebook and follow her on Instagram.
-Subscribe to her YouTube Channel where she holds immersive global satsang classrooms once per month.
+Subscribe to her YouTube Channel where she holds live Global Satsangs once per month.